Medi-Cal vs. Medicare: Who’s Eligible & What’s Covered?

 It is also important to note that Medicare provides coverage on an individual basis; coverage does not extend to spouses or other family members.
 For example, a couple can become eligible for Medicare at different times based on when each person’s 65th birthday is.
 That differs from Medi-Cal, where coverage can extend to family members within the household when the program’s income requirements are met.

-Medicare is divided into four parts, and each part corresponds with a specific area of care.
+Medicare is divided into four parts, and each part corresponds with at least one specific area of care.

 - Part A helps to pay for hospitalizations and short-term skilled nursing facility care and hospice.
 Most beneficiaries do not pay premiums because they have paid a Social Security tax through employment for at least 10 years.

 - Part B helps to pay for outpatient care such as doctor appointments.
-Beneficiaries are required to pay a Part B premium of $170.10 a month, and those who have higher incomes will pay more.
-Plus, beneficiaries are required to meet a deductible of $233 before Medicare Part B coverage begins.
+Beneficiaries are required to pay a Part B premium of $164.90 a month, and those who have higher incomes will pay more.
+Plus, beneficiaries are required to meet an annual deductible of $226 before Medicare Part B coverage begins.

 Another add-on for those who are not enrolled in Medicare Advantage is a Medicare Supplement (Medigap) plan.
 Because Medicare Parts A and B only cover about 80% of your medical costs, a supplemental plan can fill in the coverage gaps so that you can spend less on your medical care.